Chet Baker: Drug addiction and decline

 Baker fell behind on jazz's latest innovations.
 At the end of 1965, he returned to the Pacific label, recording six themed albums whose content veered from straight jazz towards uninspired, instrumental covers of contemporary pop songs arranged by Bud Shank.
 Baker himself was unhappy with the records, describing them as "simply a job to pay the rent."
 By this time, he had a wife and three children to support.

-That summer, already having reached a low point in his career, Baker was beaten, probably while attempting to buy drugs, after performing at The Trident in Sausalito.
+The following summer, already having reached a low point in his career, Baker was beaten up, probably while attempting to buy drugs, after performing at The Trident in Sausalito.
 In the film Let's Get Lost, Baker said an acquaintance attempted to rob him, but backed off, only to return the next night with a group of men who chased him.
 He entered a car and was surrounded.
 Instead of rescuing him, the people inside the car pushed him back out onto the street, where the chase continued.
 He received cuts and several of his teeth were knocked out.
 This incident has been often misdated or otherwise said to be exaggerated partly because of his own unreliable testimony on the matter.

 Regardless, the 1966 incident did lead to his teeth eventually deteriorating.
 By late 1968 or early 1969, he needed dentures.
 This ruined his embouchure, and he struggled to relearn how to play the trumpet and flugelhorn.

 Baker claims that, for three years, he worked at a gas station until concluding that he had to find a way back to music and retrain his embouchure.
 Biographer Jeroen de Valk notes that Baker was still musically active after 1966, performing and occasionally recording.
 In April 1968, he provided flugelhorn for Bud Shank's Magical Mystery album.
 In 1969, he released Albert's House, which features 11 compositions by Steve Allen, who organized the recording date to help Baker restart his career.
 In 1970, Baker released Blood, Chet and Tears.

 After these unsuccessful releases, Baker withdrew from the music business.
-He did not release another album for 4 years, and from around 1968 to 1973, stopped performing in public.
+He did not release another album for four years, and from around 1968 to 1973, stopped performing in public.
 Moving back with his family to his mother's house in San Jose and depending on welfare, Baker was arrested for forging heroin prescriptions.
 The judge released him on the condition that he remained on methadone for the next seven years.